Connection Empathy Energy Growth

 I will provide you with an invoice at the end of each month that you can submit to your insurance company for the reimbursement amount determined by your policy.

 Please feel free to contact me to inquire about my fees or if you have any questions at all.
 I look forward to working with you.

 Cash, Check, and all Major Credit Cards.

 If you do not attend your scheduled therapy appointment, and you have not notified me at least 24 hours in advance, you will be required to pay the full cost of the session.

 New York – Upper East Side

 646 489 2814

-My offices are conveniently located on the Upper West Side of Manhattan and Candlewood Springs, New Milford, CT.
+My office is conveniently located on the Upper East Side of Manhattan.
+Accessible by the Q, 4, 5, and 6 subways trains and the M79 crosstown bus.
 To schedule a consultation or to ask any questions there a few ways to contact me.
 Please give me a call, or simply fill out the form on this page and I will get back to you as soon as I can.
 I look forward to speaking with you.